-No. There can be many reasons why an individual in unable to join.
-These can include: age, employment, medical reasons, previous convictions, etc.
+Unfortunately no. There can be many a number of reasons why an individual is unable to join us and can include: age, employment, medical reasons, previous convictions, etc.

-If you are unsuccessful during any part of the recruitment process you may be invited to reapply after a minimum of six months.
-If you are unsuccessful because of medical, vetting or references then it may be deemed that you are unsuitable to join Humberside Police and it may prevent you from ever becoming a member of our staff.
+If you are unsuccessful during any part of the recruitment process you will be notified and you may be invited to reapply after a minimum of six months.

 We understand that applicants to the Special Constabulary have commitments outside of Humberside Police and that they may not be in a position to commence their training when a course becomes available.
 We endeavour to be as flexible as possible, but applicants must understand that a place on training course can not be held open indefinitely and you may be asked to reconsider if you have the time to commit to the Special Constabulary.